 3. How do you know that your protein powder is lactose-free?

 It is written on the packaging.
 You can also ask at the store or check out comments on the reviews to know if the powder you are getting is a lactose-free protein powder.
 Also, always make sure to check the source of your protein.
 If it comes from a dairy source, it likely features protein.
 This is why protein powders made of casein, or whey protein powders are not considered truly lactose-free even if they are isolates.

-5. Does lactose-free protein powder help me lose or gain weight?
+5. Do lactose-free protein powders help me lose or gain weight?

 Yes, lactose-free protein powder does help you lose and gain weight depending on how you use it.
-You can use this protein powder to bulk up and gain muscle mass, and you can also use it to limit your calories and to cut down on your fat.
+You can use this protein powder to bulk up and gain muscle mass.
+You can also use it to limit your calories and to cut down on your fat.
 The best lactose-free protein powders help you do both of these things.